 Seventeen years after the UNCBD was enacted, it has yet to achieve any major initiative to slow the alarming rate of species extinction and loss of ecosystems despite global goals set in 2002 to make major improvement by this year.

 Scientists estimate that the Earth is losing species 100 to 1,000 times the historical average, upsetting the intricately interconnected natural world.
 Prominent insect biologist E.O.
 Wilson at Harvard University argues that a man-made environmental crisis is pushing the Earth toward its sixth big extinction phase, the greatest since the dinosaurs were wiped out 65 million years ago.

 6.8 billion humans occupying the Earth and living beyond the planet’s biocapacity!
 At this rate there will be no future for our race, as experts have previously warned.
 The tragedy is that our ruthless behaviour and activities are destroying all other life forms and an entire planet before we’re gone.
 Homo sapiens?
 Ha!
-Human population hit 7 billion on October 31, 2011.
+October 31, 2011 Human population hit 7 billion!
+November 2022 The human population has now reached 8 billion!!

 Scientists to World Leaders: Tackle Overpopulation, Consumption